Views · Wildlife

 As expected, plant and animal life is sparse in the rough environment of White Sands.
 Desert grasses and shrubs take hold in some areas, with roots strong enough to create columns of sand as the dunes shift around them.
 Mesquite trees grow in some of the flatlands.

 A surprising variety of animals live in White Sands.
 Beetles, snakes, and lizards are the most common and aren't hard to find.
 Hawks soar overhead, and owls can be found hunting prey.
 Mice and several types of foxes make their home here as well.
 Larger predators, like coyotes and bobcats, are not unheard of.

 One especially unique feature to the area are species of mice, insects, and lizards who have evolved white coloration to camouflage them against the gypsum dunes.
 These animals are endemic to White Sands and aren't found anywhere else in the world.

 History & Background

-Wedged between the rugged mountains and arid desert of southern New Mexico, White Sands has a storied history.
-After several failed attempts to protect the unique area as a game preserve or national park, Tom Charles, a civic booster from nearby Alamogordo, was able to rally enough support to convince President Hoover to declare it as a National Monument in 1933.
+Wedged between the rugged mountains and arid desert of southern NM, White Sands has a storied history.
+After several failed attempts to protect the unique area as a game preserve or national park, Tom Charles, a civic booster from nearby Alamogordo, was able to gain support to convince President Hoover to declare it as a Nat'l Monument in 1933.
 Charles would go on to be the first custodian of the monument, and after his retirement, its first commercial vendor.
-It continues to be a popular year-round attraction for hiking, camping, animal watching, and sledding.
+It became a Nat'l Park in 2019 and continues to be a popular year-round attraction for hiking, camping, and sledding.